Direction 9.1: Indigenous Stewardship

 Direction 9.2: Inclusive Public Life

-Promote an inclusive public life, by prioritizing underserved areas and equity-denied communities.
+Promote an inclusive public life, by prioritizing underserved areas and equity-denied groups.

-Racialized communities and individuals may face barriers to participating in public life and lack representation in public spaces, as do those who are marginalized because of their sex, gender identity, sexuality, background, ability, age, and economic status.
+Communities and individuals who are racialized may face barriers to participating in public life and lack representation in public spaces, as do those who are marginalized because of their sex, gender identity, sexuality, background, ability, age, and/or economic status.
 To build truly welcoming, inclusive, equitable, and culturally vibrant public spaces, the City must work with equity-denied groups to understand and prioritize their needs, and perceptions of safety, and put underserved areas first.

 ||Meaningfully engage equity-denied communities to better understand their experiences of public spaces, and prioritize their preferred uses and perceptions of safety in public space planning and design.